Main Content

 - T UDE GPA for studio courses: Effective Winter 2020, the minimum GPA in each studio course is 2.7.

-- Graduation Application: completed with advisor by 2nd Friday of final quarter
+- Graduation Application: completed with your academic advisor by 2nd Friday of final quarter